 English language learners have access to services to help them achieve competence in reading, writing, speaking, and understanding English.
 These competencies allow them to obtain secondary school credentials and succeed in further education and training.
 Immigrants acquire an understanding of what it means to be a citizen and to participate in civic responsibilities.
 Programs are designed to provide high-quality math instruction, evidence-based English language instruction and civics education that is responsive to, and respectful of, the diversity of immigrants and English learners.
+Additionally, WFWV Guidance Notice 2-17, "Communication with Persons with Limited English Proficiency (LEP)" details some methods that are used, such as translating vital documents into Spanish (and other languages, as needed) and providing interpreters when requested.

-TABE testing is done by WIOA staff test administrators in the Career Centers or other accessible locations for WIOA participants, as well at adult education centers administered by adult education staff.
-These WIOA administered test results can be shared with the adult education centers, as the test results given at the adult education centers can be shared with the Career Center staff.
+TABE testing is done at adult education centers administered by adult education staff.
+These test results can be shared with the American Job Center staff.
 Per the Family Education Rights and Privacy Act, this type of information may be shared with permission by the participants.